 - Inadequate blood flow: This occurs when there is a blood vessel dysfunction throughout the body, or there is a problem with blood flow to the optic disc.
 This can cause progression of the disease.
 An example of this may be obstructive sleep apnea, or systemic hypotension

-- Certain medications: Some drugs can increase your chances of developing glaucoma if you already have a narrow angle.
+- Certain medications: Some drugs can increase your chances of developing the condition if you already have a narrow angle.
 Some of them include anticholinergics.
 Check with your doctor to make sure none of the medications you are taking could put you at risk of the disease.

 - Diseases like hypertension and sickle-cell anemia